ChatTraffic: Text-to-Traffic Generation via Diffusion Model

-\textbf{Data visualization.} After completing the training of ChatTraffic, given a piece of text describing the traffic situation, we get the predicted traffic data $\hat{x} \in \mathbb{R}^{H \times W \times d}$.
-Each pixel point in $\hat{x}$ corresponds to a specific road, and we can visualize the traffic situation of these roads on a map, as shown in \cref{fig1}.
-We use three different color bars to represent three different features, where speed and travel time are continuous data and congestion level is discrete data.
+After completing the training of ChatTraffic, given a piece of text describing the traffic situation, we get the predicted traffic data $\hat{x} \in \mathbb{R}^{H \times W \times d}$.
+Each pixel point in $\hat{x}$ corresponds to a specific road, and we can visualize the traffic situation of these roads on a map, as shown in Figure \ref{fig1}.
+We use three different color bars to represent three different features, where speed and passing time are continuous data and congestion level is discrete data.